vgaysin1/AI-in-RStudio/airway-package-API.md

 RNA-seq supplies the instance.
 The airway dataset (dexamethasone-treated versus untreated human airway smooth muscle cells) is used throughout because it is small, freely available, and has well-characterized biology, which lets readers check the model's biological interpretation against what is independently known about the glucocorticoid response — and that check is the point.
 Where an analysis has no independently known answer, the reader needs to construct one; the book models how.

-#### Questions
+### Questions

-1. What is the primary rationale for using the airway dataset throughout the book's RNA-seq analysis examples?
+1. **What is the primary rationale for using the airway dataset throughout the book's RNA-seq analysis examples?**

-A) It is a massive dataset that requires high-end enterprise server clusters to process.
+  > A. It is a massive dataset that requires high-end enterprise server clusters to process.
+  >
-B) It is small, freely available, and has well-characterized biology, which allows readers to check the model's biological interpretations against independently known facts.
+  > B. It is small, freely available, and has well-characterized biology, which allows readers to check the model's biological interpretations against independently known facts.
+  >
-C) It requires zero normalization or data filtering steps compared to other omics data.
+  > C. It requires zero normalization or data filtering steps compared to other omics data.
+  >
-D) It is the only dataset that can integrate natively with the gander package add-in.
+  > D. It is the only dataset that can integrate natively with the gander package add-in.

----> Correct Answer: B (The airway dataset's well-characterized biology provides a benchmark to check the model's biological interpretations).
+Correct Answer: B (The airway dataset's well-characterized biology provides a benchmark to check the model's biological interpretations).

 ---